Do glucosamine and chondroitin sulfate supplements help osteoarthritis pain?

 Are arthritis supplements safe?

 No medicine is risk free.
 However, most studies report mild side effects from glucosamine, chondroitin, and turmeric which resolve once the medication is discontinued.
 The most common side effects are nausea, diarrhea, and stomach pain.
 Serious adverse effects are very rare.
-They are considered to be much safer than traditional pain or anti-inflammatory medications, which can cause stomach ulcers, high blood pressure, kidney problems, or intestinal bleeding, especially if taken for long periods of time.
+They are considered to be much safer than traditional pain meds or anti-inflammatory drugs (NSAIDs), which can cause stomach ulcers, high blood pressure, kidney problems, or intestinal bleeding, especially if taken for long periods of time.

 What dose is recommended?